Apr 14 • Sean Overin

 At some point, if things go well, you will hire someone.
 That is exciting and also a little terrifying, because now you have to get them up to speed on everything including the software.

-Having a platform your staff can actually learn without you needing to their every step of the way is one of those things that sounds minor until you are hiring your third person in a year and realize how much time it saves.
+Having a platform your staff can actually learn without you needing to their every step of the way is one of those things that sounds minor until you are hiring your third person in a year and realize how much time and energy it saves.

 The support team is the part people do not expect